dk-teknologisk-ALMC/energirobotter-ros-workspace-alex/energirobotter_bringup/README.md

 2. In the headset's browser, go to the `ngrok` URL shown in the terminal when launching the teleoperation.

 #### Wired
+> You need to run `teleoperation_vuer.launch.py` (step 4. under "Setup Robot") on the computer the headset is connected to, to be able to acces its localhost address.
 2. Plug USB cable into headset first, then put it on
 3. Plug cable into computer, and accept USB connection in the headset (if you miss it, you can find it under notifications)
 > If the "`USB-C Port Disabled, water and debris`" message pops up, restart the headset and try again.
 If that does not work, use the other end of the cable and try again.